aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/advance-chart-since-excel-2016/creating-treemap-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
 A treemap chart provides a hierarchical view of your data and makes it easy to spot patterns, such as which items are a store's best sellers.
-The tree branches are represented by rectangles and each sub-branch is shown as a smaller rectangle.
-The treemap chart displays categories by color and proximity and can easily show lots of data which would be difficult with other chart types.
+The tree branches are represented by rectangles, and each sub‑branch is shown as a smaller rectangle.
+The treemap chart displays categories by color and proximity, and can easily show lots of data, which would be difficult with other chart types.

 ![todo:image_alt_text](sample.png)

 ## **TreeMap chart**
 After running the code below, you will see the TreeMap chart as shown below.

 ![todo:image_alt_text](result.png)

 ## **Sample Code**
 The following sample code loads the [sample Excel file](treemap.xlsx) and generates the [output Excel file](out.xlsx).